sshghoult/BookOfFour/Creational Patterns/AbstractFactory/AbstractFactory.en.md

 ### Why?
-Here we use Abstract Factory to ensure usage of only one class hierarchy in processing of each package and to keep the code clean by avoiding nasty repeated if-else-s by replacing them with choice of factory at the start, which then produces necessary objects.
+Here we use Abstract Factory to ensure usage of only one class hierarchy in processing of each package and to keep the code clean by avoiding nasty repeated if-else-s intended to instantiate object of correct hierarchy by replacing them with choice of factory at the start, which then produces necessary objects.